By Judy Bluhm Foothills Focus Guest Columnist

 Judy Bluhm is a writer and a local Realtor.
-Have a story or a comment?
+Have a comment or a story?
 Email Bluhm at email@example.com.